- Departments / Centres

 For further details, please visit: https://jeemain.nta.nic.in/

-The Joint Seat Allocation Authority (JoSAA) 2020 has been set up by the Ministry of Education [erstwhile Ministry of Human Resources Development (MHRD)] to manage and regulate the joint seat allocation for admissions to 111 institutes for the academic year 2020-21.
-This includes 23 IITs, 31 NITs, IIEST Shibpur, 26 IIITs and 30 Other-Government Funded Technical Institutes (Other-GFTIs).
+The Joint Seat Allocation Authority (JoSAA) has been set up by the Ministry of Education [erstwhile Ministry of Human Resources Development (MHRD)] to manage and regulate the joint seat allocation to 114 institutes for the academic year 2021-22.
+This includes 23 IITs, 31 NITs, IIEST Shibpur, 26 IIITs, and 33 Other technical institutes funded fully or partially by central or state governments (other Government Funded Technical Institutes or other-GFTIS).
 Admission to all the academic programs offered by these Institutes will be made through a single platform.

 |Qualifying Examination||Admitting Institutes|